-Before they decide on the terms of your mortgage loan (which they base on their risk), lenders want to discover two things about you: whether you can pay back the loan, and if you will pay it back.
+Before lenders decide to give you a loan, they have to know if you are willing and able to repay that mortgage.
 To understand your ability to pay back the loan, they look at your income and debt ratio.
 To assess how willing you are to repay, they use your credit score.

-Fair Isaac and Company built the original FICO score to assess creditworthines.
-We've written a lot more on FICO here.
+Fair Isaac and Company calculated the first FICO score to help lenders assess creditworthines.
+For details on FICO, read more here.

-Credit scores only take into account the information in your credit reports.
+Your credit score is a result of your history of repayment.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when these scores were first invented as it is today.
-Credit scoring was developed as a way to consider solely what was relevant to a borrower's likelihood to repay a loan.
+Credit scoring was developed as a way to consider solely that which was relevant to a borrower's willingness to repay the lender.

-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score considers positive and negative information in your credit report.
-Late payments lower your credit score, but consistently making future payments on time will improve your score.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scores.
+Your score is calculated from both the good and the bad in your credit history.
+Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-To get a credit score, borrowers must have an active credit account with at least six months of payment history.
-This payment history ensures that there is enough information in your report to generate an accurate score.
-Some people don't have a long enough credit history to get a credit score.
-They may need to spend some time building credit history before they apply for a loan.
+Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your credit to assign an accurate score.
+Some folks don't have a long enough credit history to get a credit score.
+They should spend some time building up a credit history before they apply for a loan.

 At Real Property Finance, we answer questions about Credit reports every day.
 Give us a call at 310-379-5997.